wp-plugins/edit-custom-fields/readme.txt

 == Description ==

-**Note:** This plugin does *not* work as expected past version 0.1.1.
-Work is being done to remedy this.

 This plugin offers a simple interface to edit or delete any Custom Field names/keys you may have created in the post/page editor.

 Deleting a Custom Field *also* deletes the associated content, so use with caution!